 What Symptoms Accompany a Keratoacanthoma?

-A keratoacanthoma is likely to start out in the shape of a smooth dome.
+A keratoacanthoma is likely to start in the shape of a smooth dome.
 The initial size is about one to two mm.
-Over a period of a couple of weeks it grows to a diameter of 1-3 cm.
+Over a period of a couple of weeks, it grows to a diameter of 1-3 cm.
 The dome will by now have a hard keratin core.
 At some point within this period, the lesion will stop growing.

 The neoplastic nature of the keratoacanthoma then appears to have become dormant.
 It will not change its shape or size for nearly 6-8 weeks.
 Then, over the next few months, the abnormal growth will begin to regress.
 The skin lesion takes about 2-12 months to heal completely.
 The exact period may differ from person to person.